yackmckee/spdb/protocol.md

 ANNOUNCE

 An ANNOUNCE message has the exact same structure as a SEEK message, but means an entirely different thing.
 Nodes periodically exchange ANNOUNCE messages as pings.
 It is expected that the recipient node will immediately reply with their own ANNOUNCE.
-Like SEEKs, the contents of these ANNOUNCE messages should be blocks that have not been recently ANNOUNCEd, and at least one of them should have a EndpointID for which the recipient is the closest neighbor.
+Like SEEKs, the contents of these ANNOUNCE messages should be blocks that have not been recently ANNOUNCEd.
 Nodes not only keep a list of which messages they themselves can provide, but also a list of messages they have recieved from other ANNOUNCE messages.
 These are stored and prioritized just like the seeking-queue.
 When a node recieves EndpointID in a SEEK message that appears in their announcing-queue, they should immediately send an ANNOUNCE ping(but not a reply) that contains those EndpointIDs.
 When a node receives an ANNOUNCE message containing a EndpointID that is in their seeking queue, but which they themselves are not seeking, they should immediately send an ANNOUNCE ping to the neighbor who sought those EndpointIDs, containing those EndpointIDs.
 The EndpointID's should then be added to the announce-queue and dropped from the seeking-queue.